EthanParsons99/ST10299399_BudgetBudgies_PROG7313_POE/README.md

 - Device: Pixel 9 Pro API 35

 ## Addional Notes
 - Video Link for to see how project works:
+- Some features are still a work in progress {WIP}
+- Gamification still needs adding to make the app more entertaining
+- Top Navigation bars back and menu buttons are trickey to click but they do work

 ## How to run Project
 1. Make sure to have Android Studio installed on your PC and open it